AltaraNg/Altara-1.0/readme.md

 # Altara PHP Application
-Altara PHP is build with Laravel and uses docker!!!
+Altara PHP is build with Laravel and uses docker

 Table of Contents